-b.
-String topology
+\equiv String topology

 In string topology, single inverters are being connected to individual strings of modules separately.
-Therefore the combined output from number of strings is not controlled by just a single centralized inverter only.
-This helps to minimize the losses and increase the reliability of overall system as each string independently operate at its own maximum power point and thus overcoming the drop in power due to the shading issues.
+Therefore the just a single centralized inverter only.
+This helps to minimize each string independently operate at its own maximum power point and thus overcoming the drop in power due to

-By this kind of typology the mismatch losses are also reduced and there is always a room to add up more modules in a system and thus increasing its size any time according to the requirement.
+By this kind of typology the mismatch losses are also reduced system and thus increasing its size any time according to the requirement.
 The power rating of each string can be up to 2-3KW.
 As we use more inverters in this topology so the cost is also increased.

 When string topology is combined with master slave concept we call such a combination as "team concept topology".